♥

 Fruits/Vegs list: https://www.guinealynx.info/chart.html

-Vitamin C: There are several forms and it really depends on what your piggy likes.
-Oasis Vita C drops go into their water, Child’s Life Vitamin C is given orally with a syringe, Oxbow Natural Science Vitamin C is like a cookie.
+Vitamin C: Guinea pigs cannot make their own Vitamin C. It is important to supplement the intake with veggies and other options.
+There are several forms and it really depends on what your piggy likes.
+Child’s Life Vitamin C is given orally with a syringe, Oxbow Natural Science Vitamin C is like a cookie, or by feeding red bell peppers, they will get enough Vitamin C.

-Bedding: CareFresh (or any paper bedding), fleece or towels are the best options.
+Bedding: CareFresh, Full Cheeks (or any paper bedding), fleece or towels are the best options.
 Do NOT use any type of wooden shavings or bedding as it can lead to respiratory issues, splinters, and bumblefoot.
 Underneath your preferred bedding we suggest using a puppy pad so that the bottom of the cage stays more sanitary.

 Cage Cleaning: Cages should be cleaned every 3-4 days, depending on how messy your piggy is.
 Once a month, there should also be a thorough cleaning of the cage and everything in it.